OwenGriere/Analyse_phenotypique/readme.md

 ## data folder

-Contains data of several chromosome to test the tool and a table of phenotypes
+Contains data of several chromosome to test the tool and a table of phenotypes(actually not here because of privacy)

 ## tools folder